leanswift/leanswift.github.io/supplierportal/src/pages/24.1.0/usermanual-supplierportal-design-display-PWA-admin.md

 ﻿<img alt ="Supplier Portal Banner" src="../../images/pwa/SupplierPortal_Banner.png">

-# Version 24.1.0 - Design/Display PWA User Manual - Admin
+# Version 24.1.0 - Design/Display pwa User Manual

 This is a separate Add-on which can be used along Supplier Portal and any other extension.

-Admin user can configure the portal theme for suppliers registered to Supplier Portal.
+Admin user can configure the portal theme of supplier portal  for supplier's to experience the user interface.

 There are three types of theme configuration.